jonnyarnold/mockhard/README.md

 ## The Solution

-Glue ensures that the things you do with your mock object can be done with a real object.
-If you change the real object without changing the mock, Glue will let you know (and vice versa).
+Mockhard ensures that the things you do with your mock object can be done with a real object.
+If you change the real object without changing the mock, Mockhard will let you know (and vice versa).

 If you want more information on why this is cool, watch [Integration Tests are a Scam](http://www.infoq.com/presentations/integration-tests-scam).
-(You could say that Glue is a contract testing helper.)
+(You could say that Mockhard is a contract testing helper.)

-In Glue you would write:
+In Mockhard you would write:

 ```js
 describe('Student', function() {